 The menu is perfect for any novice Korean diner as every dish has an English name and corresponding picture.
 The confusing thing is though, are the random Chinese dishes on the menu.
 (I later find out that there is a large Chinese community in Korea and the owner is Korean-Chinese).
 But don’t let that dilute the spirit of it of the food here as it’s good, having Korean customers around you is always a good sign too.
+(Most of the time).

 With any good Korean meal it has to kick-off with good banchan which are a variety of small side dishes, usually had alongside your soup or rice.
 And of course some bottles of Hite.

 Fire up the grill!

 Various condiments for your grilled meats – dressed spring onions, garlic, salt dredged in sesame oil, and fermented soy beans (doenjang) and of course some fresh lettuce for wrapping everything up.

 Beef (Rib eye roll) £13.
 Don’t expect butcher-grade 45 day hung beef, but wrapped in lettuce with all the condiments it isn’t a bad bite at all.
 The short-rib has the edge though.

 This is how you do it!